aaronchan73/aaronchan73/README.md

 ## Hello!
 My name is Aaron Chan! 👋

-I am an incoming third year Computer Science major at the University of British Columbia.
-I am interested in Software Engineering and Full-Stack Development, creating effective and appealing products using tools such as Java, JavaScript, and React.
+I am a third year Computer Science major at the University of British Columbia, interested in Software Engineering and Full-Stack Development.

 ### 🔧 Currently
 - Firmware Engineer Intern @ Intel